userguide-galaxea/Product_User_Guide/docs/en/Guide/R1/R1_Step_by_Step_Guide.md

    ![3.8_arm_install](assets/3.8_arm_install.png)

 3. Connect the power and CAN cable provided with A1 arms to arm base ports.
-   Before plugging CAN cable, you must remove the resistance rod.
+   <span style="color:red">**Note: Before inserting the CAN cable, please remove the resistor rod.
+If the robot is used without the mechanical arm installed, the resistor rod must be reinstalled.
+It is recommended that you keep it properly.**</span>
    ![3.8_arm_cables](assets/3.8_arm_cables.png)

 4. After confirming successful communication with the robot arm, reverse the steps in [section 2.6 Detach Rear Cover](#26-detach-rear-shell) and [section 2.7 Deatch Front Cover](#27-detach-front-shell) to reinstall the covers.